 - Time: 2 – 4 hours

-From Pontneddfechan village walk along Afon Pyrddin, passing two falls before crossing a bridge to walk along right-hand side of the river.
-Shortly after crossing the river you will reach Sgwd Gwladus (Lady’s Fall) which, if you’re prepared to get your feet wet, you can walk behind via precariously placed stepping stones.
+From Pontneddfechan village walk along the Neath River, passing several cascades before crossing the bridge.
+Turn left to walk along the right-hand side of the river, shortly after which you will reach Sgwd Gwladus (Lady’s Fall).
+If you’re prepared to get your feet wet, you can walk behind this waterfall via precariously placed stepping stones.